-A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Learn About the Finalists
+A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 While promising efforts are emerging in Colorado to equip our young people for the jobs of tomorrow, these efforts are largely happening in silos.
 This Challenge is founded on the belief that by fostering more coordination between educators, employers, and intermediaries, we can sync up our efforts and help Coloradans access high-quality careers that enable them and the state economy to thrive.